apache/incubator-kie-kogito-runtimes/README.md

 * Use dependencies that are **acceptable for the [jboss-integration-platform-bom](https://github.com/jboss-integration/jboss-integration-platform-bom)**.

-    * Do not override versions in `kie-parent-with-dependencies`'s `pom.xml` unless an exception is granted
+    * Do not override versions in `kie-parent`'s `pom.xml` unless an exception is granted

-        * If a newer version of the ip-bom already uses the new version, it's of course fine to do a temporarly overwrite in `kie-parent-with-dependencies`'s `pom.xml`.
+        * If a newer version of the ip-bom already uses the new version, it's of course fine to do a temporarily overwrite in `kie-parent`'s `pom.xml`.

 * **Prefer dependencies with the groupId `org.jboss.spec`** over those with the groupId `javax.*`.